lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

 It's best to use multiple methods to decide on which variables to include in a model.
-The information criterion methods are powerful tools in your toolbox for identifying and choosing the variables to adjust for.
-Using the functions from the MuMIn package, determine which model has the best fit for the models being compared.
+The information criterion methods are powerful tools for choosing variables to adjust for.
+Using the functions from the MuMIn package, determine which model has the best fit for the models being compared by using AIC to rank them.
+A *smaller* AIC is better.

 As multiple models will be computed and compared, to keep computing time short, for *DataCamp lesson purposes only*, we: greatly restricted the sample size and number of variables in the data, called `model_sel_df`; and, set `nAQG = 0` argument (reduces estimation precision, but increases speed).